LivePersonInc/knowledge-center-archive/README.md

 ## LivePerson Knowledge Center

-This repository generates LivePerson's Knowledge Center, which can be found at [knowledge.liveperson.com](https://knowledge.liveperson.com/).
-The site is generated using [Jekyll](https://jekyllrb.com/).
-If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible!
+**Note**: This repo is deprecated as of February 15th 2022.
+Knowledge.liveperson.com is now built by this repo [https://github.com/LivePersonInc/Kontent-helpcenter](https://github.com/LivePersonInc/Kontent-helpcenter).
+If you have an issue with content on the website, please use the feedback button on the right side of the screen.

 **This site is maintained by the Product Communications and Experience team.
 Please contact lmart@liveperson.com for issues, questions, and the such**.